Cycle Friendly Employer Award

-The Scottish Centre for Healthy Working Lives have funded a number of spaces to employees of Cycle Friendly Employers or employers working towards CFE status to do just that.
+NHS Health Scotland has funded a number of spaces to employees of Cycle Friendly Employers or employers working towards CFE status to do just that.
 The two day course will provide staff with the skills to deliver a two and a half hour modular course that will give new and returning cyclists the skills they need to become confident cyclists, including:

 - bike handling skills;